When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 1. Practice being radically sincere

-Arnold Schwarzenegger famously began his ambitious fitness aspirations with a crop top.
+Arnold Schwarzenegger famously began his ambitious fitness aspirations with a crop top that exposed his flabby abs.

-As a device to stay focused on his goal, he wore a short, tight shirt that revealed his ample belly.
+As a device to stay focused on his goal, he wore a short, tight shirt to reveal his ample belly.
 Brutally forcing himself to confront his problem — being overweight — in an embarrassing and public way, Schwarzenegger transformed his body and eventually became one of the best bodybuilders of all time.

 This is a great example of how being radically sincere works.
 Be completely concrete, act with fundamental honesty and face your reality.
-With this intense approach, you will find the information you need to succeed, and you will naturally stay motivated.
+With this intense approach, you’ll find whatever information you need, and you’ll be naturally motivated to succeed.

-Schwarzeneggers’ approach may be too intense for you, but regardless of your manner it is important that you be honest with yourself about the reality of your situation.
+Schwarzeneggers’ approach may be too intense for you but—regardless of your style—it’s important to be honest about the reality of your talent, your capability, and your willingness to pursue what you want.

 Looking at brutal facts